When Your Child Needs MedicationEn Español (Spanish Version)

 A sick child—could anything be worse for a parent?
 As your child sniffs, sneezes, and runs a fever, you often feel helpless.
 But there are things you can do to help your child get on the path to recovery.

-The first step is to ask questions at the doctor's office, especially regarding prescribed medicines.
+The first step is to ask questions at the doctor's office, especially regarding prescribed medications.
 It is your right and your responsibility to be an informed parent.
 You may want to bring a notepad so that you can write down all the information.

 - What if my child has a problem with the pill or capsule?
 Is it available in a chewable tablet or liquid form?